Coindroids/Coindroids-Documentation/source/includes/_basic_gameplay.md

 Rawr!

+The damage your attack does relates to the amount spent, and the attributes/equipment of the involved droids (your weaponry vs their defense).

 <aside class="warning">
 Your droid only has so much ammunition to throw around per block.
 Make sure to check your clip-size and take this into consideration before crafting all your attacks.
 </aside>

+Of the funds used in the attack, 24% of the transactions value is placed into the defenders purse.

+Another 75% of the transaction is considered ammunition spillage, which is then divided up amongst all droids in the system at the end of a round.
+Finally, a small amount (1%) is taken as a service charge.

 <aside class="warning">
 All attacks a droid is making will be voided if the droid also atttempts to take a shield or cover action.